niklas-jacobsen/webshop-backend/README.md

 1. Clone both the [frontend](https://github.com/niklas-jacobsen/webshop) and [backend](https://github.com/niklas-jacobsen/webshop-backend) repositories.
 2. Set up the frontend server as explained in the [frontend README](https://github.com/niklas-jacobsen/webshop/blob/main/README.md)

-3. Set up a postgres database and name it webshop
+3. Set up a local postgres database

 4. Create a .env file and write into it: